pomepome/EquivalentExchange-Limited/README.md

 EquivalentExchange-Limited
 ==========================

-This mod adds some recipes and items and blocks.they're like Equivalent Exchange 5
+This mod adds some recipes and items and blocks.They originates from Equivalent Exchange 4.